zachtmartin/Projects/README.md

 Text
 ---------

 **Fizz Buzz** - Write a program that prints the numbers from 1 to 100.
 But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
-For numbers which are multiples of both three and five print “FizzBuzz”.
+For numbers which are multiples of both three and five print “FizzBuzz”. **Complete**

 **Reverse a String** - Enter a string and the program will reverse it and print it out.